UCSB-Exoplanet-Polarimetry-Lab/pyKLIP_NMFJAX/README.md

 # pyKLIP README #

-A python library for PSF subtraction.
+A python library for PSF subtraction for both exoplanet and disk imaging.
 Development led by Jason Wang.
-Contributions made by Jonathan Aguilar, JB Ruffio, Rob de Rosa, and Schuyler Wolff.
+Contributions made by Jonathan Aguilar, JB Ruffio, Rob de Rosa, Schuyler Wolff, and Laurent Pueyo.

 ### Overview ###

 * Implementation of [KLIP](http://arxiv.org/abs/1207.4197) in Python
+* Capable of running ADI, SDI, ADI+SDI with spectral templates to optimize the PSF subtraction
+* Parallelized with both a quick memory-intensive mdoe and a slower memory-lite mode
-* Initially built for [P1640](http://www.amnh.org/our-research/physical-sciences/astrophysics/research/project-1640) and [GPI](http://planetimager.org/) data reduction
+* Initially built for [P1640](http://www.amnh.org/our-research/physical-sciences/astrophysics/research/project-1640) and
+[GPI](http://planetimager.org/) data reduction, but modularized so that interfaces can be written for other instruments too
+* If confused about what a function is doing, read the docstring for it.
 * Version 0.1

 ### Dependencies ###